This Christmas bath bomb recipe is a perfect DIY for a holiday gift or to pamper yourself. You don’t need much to get started.

 These really are fun to make and let’s face it: anytime you get to smash candy with a hammer is a good time.
 If you have a playlist on YouTube to which you’d like to add this project, here is our Christmas bath bombs video tutorial.

-How to Use and Store This Bath Bomb Recipe
+How to Make, Use, and Store This Bath Bomb Recipe

-I know you’re probably familiar with how to use bath bombs, however, if you’re not… Fbathtubth tub with warm water (or a foot tub for a fun pedicure) and drop in a Christmas bath bomb.
+You’re probably familiar with how to use bath bombs, however, if you’re not… fill the tub with warm water (or a foot tub for a fun pedicure) and drop in a Christmas bath bomb.

 Store these in an airtight container or shrink-wrapped in cello.
 It’s really easy to do this: get cello bags (I use at least 4×6 inch), a hair dryer or heat gun, and heat the bomb in the plastic.
 Press down to make sure it’s a tight seal all around.